okaythen11/okaythen11.github.io/_pages/about.md

 Imagine Flash
 ======
-In may researchers at meta published imagine flash a new accleleration [method](https://arxiv.org/pdf/2405.05224) for diffusion models, which have seen a surge in popularity lately which is due to their performance in generative tasks such as image generation or resolution upscaling.
+In may researchers at meta published imagine flash a new accleleration [method](https://arxiv.org/pdf/2405.05224) for diffusion models called Imagine Flash [1].
+Diffusion models have seen a surge in popularity lately which is due to their performance in generative tasks such as image generation or resolution upscaling.

 The method(s) aim to keep similar quality to the original model but with significalnty lower inference cost.